aryakgupta/erp-edu/odoo/doc/setup/install.rst

 Enterprise
 ''''''''''

-For Odoo 9.0 Enterprise, get the package from the Download_ page.
+For ERP 9.0 Enterprise, get the package from the Download_ page.
 You can then use ``gdebi``:

 .. code-block:: console